Online Press Kit

 Who does the research?

-Approximately 1,700 people from more than 50 countries work at RAND.
-Our project teams are assembled from among RAND's 950 research professionals from academia, government, and industry whose collective expertise ranges from economics and behavioral science to medicine and engineering.
+About 1,775 people from 55 countries work at RAND.
+Our project teams are assembled from among RAND's 1,025 research professionals from academia, government, and industry whose collective expertise ranges from economics and behavioral science to medicine and engineering.
 RAND researchers combine theory with real-world experience.

 Where are your offices?

-The RAND Corporation is a global organization with offices throughout the world.
-RAND's North American locations include Santa Monica, California, the home of its headquarters campus and the Pardee RAND Graduate School; Arlington, Virginia; Pittsburgh, Pennsylvania; and Boston, Massachusetts.
-The RAND Gulf States Policy Institute has offices in New Orleans, Louisiana, and Jackson, Mississippi.
-RAND Europe is located in Cambridge, UK, and Brussels, Belgium.
-The RAND-Qatar Policy Institute is in Doha, Qatar.
+The RAND Corporation is a global organization with offices in North America, Europe, and Australia.
+RAND’s U.S. locations include Santa Monica, California, the home of its headquarters campus and the Pardee RAND Graduate School; Arlington, Virginia; Pittsburgh, Pennsylvania; and Boston, Massachusetts.
+RAND also has U.S.-based researchers living and working in almost 40 other states and the District of Columbia and operates the RAND Gulf States Policy Institute serving the U.S. Gulf States region.
+RAND Europe has offices in Cambridge, United Kingdom, and Brussels, Belgium; its research staff comprises people from more than 25 countries.
+RAND Australia has its office in Canberra.

 What if I have other questions?

 The RAND Office of Media Relations is here to help.
-Send an email to email@example.com or try us at the contact details listed at right.
+Send an email to email@example.com.
 We work with members of the news media to set up interviews with RAND experts, produce news releases and advisories about RAND research and institutional news, and work with RAND researchers to produce op-eds for publication.